A weak version of the Strong Exponential Closure: Introduction

 In Lemma 2.10 in \cite{dft} (see also \cite{BM}) the existence of a Zariski dense set of solutions of $V$ is proved under the hypothesis that $\pi_1$ is dominant.
 No appeal to Schanuel's conjecture is necessary, and moreover there is no restriction on the set of parameters.
+For the new result on the existence of generic solutions Schanuel's conjecture is crucial and there are restrictions on the set of parameters defining the variety $V$.

-Bays and Kirby in \cite{bayskirby} proved the quasi-minimality of $(\mathbb C, exp)$ assuming a weaker condition than the strong exponential closure, requiring only the existence of a point $(\bar z, e^{\bar z} ) $ in $V$ under the same hypothesis on the variety.
+Recently, Bays and Kirby in \cite{bayskirby} proved the quasi-minimality of $(\mathbb C, exp)$ assuming a weaker condition than the strong exponential closure, requiring only the existence of a point $(\bar z, e^{\bar z} ) $ in $V$ under the same hypothesis on the variety.
+No appeal to Schanuel's Conjecture is made.

-For the new result on the existence of generic solutions Schanuel's conjecture is crucial and there are restrictions on the set of paramenters defining the variety $V$.